besser435/TEAW-Server/docs/panel-and-os.md

-The path of the server is `/var/opt/minecraft/crafty/crafty-4/servers/e97c3311-4330-4fb8-be4a-b74cfa6b734b`
+The path of TEAW is `/var/opt/minecraft/crafty/crafty-4/servers/e97c3311-4330-4fb8-be4a-b74cfa6b734b`

 ## Timezone